rafael-santiago/aegis/README.md

 }
 ```

-The program will wait for a user's ``Ctrl + c`` interruption or for a debugger attachment.
+The program will wait for a user's ``Ctrl + c`` interruption or for a debugger attaching.
 It is always important to
 sleep for some time interval, otherwise you will busy the main thread and cause starvation on other threads.

 [``Back``](#contents)